mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 }
 ```

 "Wait, but these are just arrays!", you might think.
 And indeed, arrays are iterables.
-But even currently in native JavaScript, there are other data structures which we could use in a `for ... of` loop.
+But even currently in native JavaScript, there are other data structures that we could use in a `for ... of` loop.

 For example, we can iterate over ES6 Maps: